Updated October 2019

 We all know that music can have a strong effect on our emotions (I’ve only ever met one person who claimed that music didn’t affect her at all).
-And I’m always interested in techniques to help make speakers more effective: so I leapt on a recent study, about which types of music make you feel more powerful (and lead to “higher perceived control over social events”.
+And there was a study done back in 2014 about which types of music can make you powerful before you present, and lead to “higher perceived control over social events”.

 The study, published in the journal Social Psychological and Personality Science, was inspired by the pre-game routines of athletes (Hsu et al., 2014).
 The authors explored 31 pieces from different genres of music (sports music, heavy metal, punk, reggae, and hip-hop).

 They then tested which elements of the music worked best to stimulate feelings of power.
 Power-inducing music produces 3 known important consequences of power, all of them helpful for public speakers:

 - abstract thinking – our ability to see the forest for the trees

 - illusory control – how much we believe we have personal control over future events

 - moving first – our tendency to ‘put our hand up’ and volunteer to go first in a group

 So which music worked best?
 The songs with a low bass-line.
 (The researchers ensured that the lyrics weren’t a factor, it was the music itself.)

 The songs which came out on top were: